SenseTime launches Hong Kong IPO to raise up to $767 mln -term sheet

 SenseTime said at the time the ban was imposed it strongly opposed the U.S. trade restrictions and would work with relevant authorities to resolve the situation.

-(Reporting by Kane Wu and Scott Murdoch in Hong Kong; Editing by Stephen Coates)
+(Reporting by Kane Wu and Scott Murdoch in Hong Kong; Editing by Stephen Coates and Christopher Cushing)

 ((Scott.Murdoch@thomsonreuters.com;))